shubhamaher8/Loan-Default-Prediction-ML-Model/README.md

 ## 📄 License

-This project is licensed under the MIT License
+This project is licensed under the MIT License and is free to use by anyone